Social order: Status groups

 "Status groups" can be based on a person's characteristics such as race, ethnicity, sexual orientation, religion, caste, region, occupation, physical attractiveness, gender, education, age, etc. They are defined as "a subculture having a rather specific rank (or status) within the stratification system.
 That is, societies tend to include a hierarchy of status groups, some enjoying high ranking and some low."
 One example of this hierarchy is the prestige of a university professor compared to that of a garbage man.

 A certain lifestyle usually distinguishes the members of different status groups.
 For example, around the holidays a Jewish family may celebrate Hanukkah while a Christian family may celebrate Christmas.
 Other cultural differences such as language and cultural rituals identify members of different status groups.

 Smaller groups exist inside of one status group.
 For instance, one can belong to a status group based on one's race and a social class based on financial ranking.
 This may cause strife for the individual in this situation when they feel they must choose to side with either their status group or their social class.
 For example, a wealthy African American man who feels he has to take a side on an issue on which the opinions of poor African Americans and wealthy white Americans are divided and finds his class and status group opposed.

 Values and norms

 Values can be defined as "internal criteria for evaluation".
-Values are also split into two categories, there are individual values, which pertains to something that we think has worth and then there are social values.
+(Uses "evaluation" with its root-word "value" to define the word "value") Values are also split into two categories, there are individual values, which pertains to something that we think has worth and then there are social values.
 Social values are our desires modified according to ethical principles or according to the group, we associate with: friends, family, or co-workers.

 Norms tell us what people ought to do in a given situation.
 Unlike values, norms are enforced externally – or outside of oneself.
 A society as a whole determines norms, and they can be passed down from generation to generation.